cockroachdb/docs/v2.1/joins.md

 {% include experimental-warning.md %}

 A lookup join is beneficial to use when there is a large imbalance in size between the two tables, as it only reads the smaller table and then looks up matches in the larger table.
-A lookup join requires both tables to be indexed on the equality columns.
+A lookup join requires that the right-hand (i.e., larger) table is indexed on the equality column.

+{{site.data.alerts.callout_info}}Lookup joins are only valid on inner or left outer joins.{{site.data.alerts.end}}

 To use a lookup join: